ShafaqMandha/Noor-AI/README.md

 ## 📌 Notes

-- This project is optimized for use on desktop or tablet devices.
+- This project is optimised for use on desktop or tablet devices.
 - Some features (e.g., chatbot and facial analysis) require an active internet connection and may use external APIs or model libraries.
 - Make sure `.env` is configured properly before running the chatbot.